 As you can well imagine, Disney characters spawn mountains of merchandise worth gazillions.
 Licenses for dolls, clothing, games, toys of every shape, size, and model are just the tip of the after-sales market.
 But before you can say, “Rapunzel, let down your hair,” these products are manufactured and shipped from China and ready to load into an Amazon basket for all of America’s children to adore this Christmas.

 So, there’s money to be made and messaging to impart from Disney’s point of view.
 But what the Tinseltown progressives seem to have forgotten is that little Olivia has a parent.
 She doesn’t need Hollywood to give her self-confidence and empower her inner woman – especially if she has a Mommy, who in times past was a little girl’s role model.
 But classic progressive collectivism disdains parents and regards them as unnecessary, and this film adheres to that maxim.

 ‘Tis a sad state of affairs when we are too afraid to allow a little girl to dress up like a princess, who has little to no need for a Prince Charming and certainly doesn’t believe in “happily ever after.”
 These have become dangerous and unsafe messages to Hollywood elitists who believe it’s their responsibility to indoctrinate your children with a progressive worldview.

 One thing is for sure – gone are the days when the safe bet is to take the kids to a Disney flick.
 The progressive gremlins are everywhere these days, so in those sage words of Santa Claus: You better watch out.

 Santa Claus?
-Oh, that’s another leftist pet peeve, but perhaps we shall leave that one for another day.We value your comments!
-Please weigh in on our comment section below.
+Oh, that’s another leftist pet peeve, but perhaps we shall leave that one for another day.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com